Free writing: Technique

 The technique involves continuous writing, usually for a predetermined period of time (often from five to fifteen minutes).
 The writer writes with no regards to spelling or grammar, and makes no corrections.
 If the writer reaches a point where they can't think of anything to write, it is presumed that they will continue to write about whichever ideas come to their mind.
-The writer is free to strays off topic and let thoughts lead where they may.
+The writer is free to stray off topic and let thoughts lead where they may.
 At times, a writer may also perform a focused freewrite, letting a chosen topic structure their thoughts.
 Expanding from this topic, the thoughts may stray to make connections and create more abstract views on the topic.
 This technique helps a writer explore a particular subject before putting ideas into a more basic context.

 Freewriting is often done on a daily basis as a part of the writer's daily routine.
 Also, students in many writing courses are assigned to do such daily writing exercises.

 The writing does not have to be done with pen and paper.
-A technique known as Free blogging combines blogging with free-writing with the rules changed so that the writer does not stop typing for long periods of time.
+A technique known as Free blogging combines blogging with free writing with the rules changed so that the writer does not stop typing for long periods of time.
 The end result may or may not be shared with the public.

+The free writing technique emphasizes spontaneous, continuous expression, aiming to liberate thoughts and overcome writer's block, without concern for grammar or structure.
+This is different from David Bartholomae's approach to writing that emphasizes teaching students to engage critically with academic texts and discussions.
+This structured method focuses on helping students develop their ability to write well-argued and coherent academic papers, encouraging them to connect their work with existing scholarly literature.

-Evolution of free blogging from early 2000's to now
+Evolution of free blogging

-As the times progress, free writing has evolved with the times as more online platforms and mediums have opened up.
-With sites opening up like Tumblr in 2007 and Twitter in 2006, there was another boon in online traffic that we can observe today.
-If you have an interest or hobby, you can find or create a blog post for people with similar passions.
-For any thought that you want to share with the world Twitter has become the medium for such a thing as well as being able to connect with a large number of people at any time.
-Over the years, even as Tumblr has gone down in usership, it is still a heavily traffic site that helped grow a multitude of communities.
-Twitter currently holds on top for one of the largest bases of users actively writing and sharing their thoughts to the world furthering change how we free write.
+Free writing has evolved as online platforms and mediums have opened up.
+With sites like Tumblr in 2007 and Twitter in 2006, online traffic increased.
+While Tumblr usership has decreased, Twitter maintains one of the largest bases of users actively writing.

 Rationale

 Free writing is based on a presumption that, while everyone has something to say and the ability to say it, the mental wellspring may be blocked by apathy, self-criticism, resentment, anxiety about deadlines, fear of failure or censure, or other forms of resistance.
-The accepted rules of free-writing enable a writer to build up enough momentum to blast past blocks into uninhibited flow, the concept outlined by writing teachers such as Louise Dunlap, Peter Elbow, and Natalie Goldberg.
+The accepted rules of free writing enable a writer to build up enough momentum to blast past blocks into uninhibited flow, the concept outlined by writing teachers such as Louise Dunlap, Peter Elbow, and Natalie Goldberg.

-Free-writing is all about loosening and limbering the thought process, not about a product or a performance for a student or a writer.
+Free writing is about loosening the thought process, not about a product or a performance for a student or a writer.